cloudmesh-community/book/chapters/rest/rest-ai.md

     return jsonify({'job_id': job_id, 'filename': filename})
 ```

-If the request is successful, a *JSON* will be returned with the file name and
-the associated job ID.
-Job ID can be considered ID that would connect, inputs to
-the models and the predicted outputs.
+If the request is successful, a *JSON* will be returned with the file name and the associated job ID.
+Job ID can be considered ID that would connect, inputs to the models, and the predicted outputs.

 ```
 {